Skip to main content

 Pflanze KlimaKultur!: Assessing Climate influence on urban Plant diversity with citizen scientists

-The Citizen Science Project Pflanze KlimaKultur! wants to observe and research the influence of climate change on the seasonal development stages (phenology) of eleven selected herbaceous plant species in private and public gardens.
-The aim is to understand how climate changes affect the growth phases of plants.
+Within the Citizen Science Project Pflanze KlimaKultur! (“Plant Climate Culture!”) the phenology of herbaceous plants has been monitored to research the influence of climate change on the seasonal development stages (phenology) in private and public gardens.
+The aim was to understand how climate changes affect the growth phases of plants.

-Pflanze KlimaKultur! started in 2021 under coordination of the botanical gardens of Jena, Halle, Leipzig (Deutsches Zentrum für integrative Biodiversitätsforschung-IDiv) and Berlin.
-The Botanical Garden of Potsdam houses a model bed with the selected plants since April 2021.
-We offer the opportunity to visit it and take part in regular question and answer sessions.
+Pflanze KlimaKultur! started in Spring 2022 under coordination of the botanical gardens of Jena, Halle, Leipzig (Deutsches Zentrum für integrative Biodiversitätsforschung-IDiv) and Berlin.

 The Research plants are: